 The mission of the Exercise Science Department is to provide a scientific background which promotes critical thinking as it relates to health, wellness and the attainment of human potential.
 The scientific process and clear articulation of ideas are introduced through a curriculum that investigates the impact of physical activity on the quantity and quality of life.

 The primary goals of the Exercise Science Department are to:

-Provide the opportunity for students to develop independence and leadership in the field of exercise science;
+Demonstrate ability to work independently and to assume a leadership role in the field of exercise science;

 The sequencing of courses within the department is a well thought out progression of both knowledge and skills.
 First year students often fulfill Chemistry 110/120 or 115/230, Math 160, and Biology 111.
 These courses provide a foundation of quantitative and scientific background necessary for upper division courses within the Exercise Science major.
 Second year courses include Introductory Research Methods (EXSC 200), and the year-long Human Anatomy and Human Physiology sequence (EXSC 221/222).
 Usually, Physics 111 is fulfilled in the second year also.
-In the third year students choose three units from four options: Biomechanics, Exercise Physiology, Nutrition, or Neuroscience in Exercise.
-In the fourth year students will complete two units from four advanced course options: Advanced Biomechanics, Advanced Exercise Physiology, Advanced Nutrition or Advanced Neuroscience in Exercise with each of the advanced classes requiring a thesis activity.
+In the third year, students choose three units from four options: Biomechanics, Exercise Physiology, Nutrition, or Neuromuscular Adaptation.
+In the fourth year, students will complete two units from four advanced course options: Advanced Biomechanics, Advanced Exercise Physiology, Advanced Nutrition or Advanced Neuromuscular Adaptation with each of the advanced classes requiring a thesis activity.
 Additionally, students will choose two Exercise Science electives from 300-400 level course offerings.